One asset that has a place in every household is Gold. Its significance explains the demand for gold mutual funds.

 Lower Returns: Unlike equities, gold investments may not earn exceptionally high returns.
 Usually, investments in gold mutual funds are made during market uncertainties, and once the market settles, investments are moved to riskier options.
 This short term haul might not earn high returns.

 Seasonal Behaviour: Gold’s performance portrays seasonal patterns.
 During a market crisis, it earns high returns; otherwise, it is lagging behind other asset classes.
+One can always understand the seasonal patterns by tracking the historical performance of gold.

 Diversification: For investors with small to medium-sized portfolios, gold isn’t the ideal asset class for diversification as gold earns low returns compared to other asset classes.
 While for investors with a large portfolio, can allocate a small amount to gold funds to hedge risk, without compromising on their goals.